-So last spring, hungry for green forage in April, I experienced a brief love affair with the scraggly yard rosettes of prickly lettuce in Gregg’s parents’ backyard in Aurora on Denver’s outskirts.
+So one spring, hungry for green forage in April, I experienced a brief love affair with the scraggly yard rosettes of prickly lettuce in Gregg’s parents’ backyard in Aurora on Denver’s outskirts.
 It was early enough in spring that they had not yet sprayed the unwanted Asteraceae with yard poisons, so they invited me to scavenge what I could.

 I rinsed and chopped and tasted one.
-The prickles had not yet firmed up enough to be bothersome, and the flavor was far less offensive than the mature plant I’d tried at Cattail Bob’s, though it was still bitter like a dandelion.
-This makes sense because dandelions and chicory belong to the lettuce tribe too.
-All members, including wild lettuces, contain a bitter, milky sap.
+The prickles had not yet firmed up enough to be bothersome, and the flavor was far less offensive than the mature plant I’d tried, though it was still bitter like a dandelion.
+This makes sense because prickly lettuce is closely related to dandelions.

 Despite the modern aversion to bitter foods, this milky juice is valuable as a digestive aid and spring tonic, useful for cleansing the liver after a long winter of eating hard-to-digest foods, Elpel writes in Botany in a Day (2013 ed.).
 So the fact that young prickly lettuce is a touch bitter can be considered a good thing—both for those who enjoy bitter greens like endive, and for those who relish tapping into the wisdom of our refrigeratorless forbears who enjoyed annual health benefits from the bitter greens of spring.

 Cultivating the Wild

-Interestingly, our modern lettuces—like iceberg, Romaine, butter, green leaf lettuce, and stem lettuce or celtuce—are cultivars of Lactuca sativa, thought to have been bred from prickly lettuce (L. serriola) thousands of years ago in Egypt.
+Interestingly, our modern lettuces—like iceberg, Romaine, butter, green leaf lettuce, and stem lettuce or celtuce—are cultivars of Lactuca sativa, thought to have been bred from prickly lettuce thousands of years ago in Egypt.

 To this day, prickly lettuce hybridizes with cultivated lettuces, though the resultant seeds from interbreeding apparently produce tough, bitter leaves.
 The good news is that because of its interest in cross-breeding, prickly lettuce can help diversify the gene pool, protecting lettuces in perpetuity.